- All Implemented Interfaces:

 Constructors Constructor Description

-onCoinsSent(Wallet wallet, Transaction tx, Coin prevBalance, Coin newBalance)This is called when a transaction is seen that sends coins from this wallet, either because it was broadcast across the network or because a block was received.
+onCoinsReceived(Wallet wallet, Transaction tx, Coin prevBalance, Coin newBalance)Deprecated.This is called when a transaction is seen that sends coins to this wallet, either because it was broadcast across the network or because a block was received.

-public void onCoinsSent(Wallet wallet, Transaction tx, Coin prevBalance, Coin newBalance)Description copied from interface:
+public void onCoinsReceived(Wallet wallet, Transaction tx, Coin prevBalance, Coin newBalance)Deprecated.Description copied from interface:

 - Specified by:

-wallet- The wallet object that this callback relates to (that sent the coins).
+wallet- The wallet object that received the coins

-tx- The transaction that sent the coins to someone else.
+tx- The transaction which sent us the coins.

-newBalance- The wallets balance after this transaction was seen.
+newBalance- Current balance of the wallet.
 This is the 'estimated' balance.